DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/try-ideas-to-improve-staff-wellbeing.md

 ## 21 things we did to improve staff wellbeing

-1. Removal of ‘potential cover’ from timetables except for staff who are under their allocated number of lessons.
+1. We removed ‘potential cover’ from timetables, except for staff who are under their allocated number of lessons.

-2. Removal of pointless, time wasting displays, we are currently in the process of removing all display boards from classrooms and corridors.
+2. We are currently in the process of removing all display boards from classrooms and corridors, as they are pointless and waste time.

-3. No time wasted on routine admin tasks, departments such as reprographics, finance and data are all on hand to support teachers.
+3. We do not waste time on routine admin tasks.
+Departments such as Reprographics, Finance and Data are all on hand to support teachers.

-4. Weekly admin support for heads of department.
+4. There is weekly admin support for heads of department.

-5. We use ParentMail and ParentPay to ensure that tutors are not required to collect money or reply slips.
+5. ParentMail and ParentPay are used to ensure that tutors are not required to collect money or reply slips.

-6. Automated rewards and simple one click recording of achievement points.
+6. We implemented automated rewards and simple one-click recording of achievement points.

-7. Member of SLT responsible for staff workload and wellbeing.
+7. A member of senior leadership team (SLT) is responsible for staff workload and wellbeing.

-8. Half termly staff forum so that staff can highlight issues and concerns and we can move the school forward together.
+8. A half-termly staff forum takes place so that staff can highlight issues and concerns, and we can move the school forward together.

 9. Coffee and tea is provided in both staffrooms at break time.